Analysis of Keysight Technologies Inc. (NYSE:KEYS): Selected Notes - The Dwinnex

-Keysight Technologies Inc. (NYSE: KEYS) closed the day trading at 160.80 down -0.22% from the previous closing price of $161.15.
-In other words, the price has decreased by -$0.35 from its previous closing price.
-On the day, 812746 shares were traded.
-KEYS stock price reached its highest trading level at $159.95 during the session, while it also had its lowest trading level at $157.43.
+The closing price of Keysight Technologies Inc. (NYSE: KEYS) was 173.71 for the day, up 2.54% from the previous closing price of $169.40.
+In other words, the price has increased by $+4.31 from its previous closing price.
+On the day, 906742 shares were traded.
+KEYS stock price reached its highest trading level at $173.79 during the session, while it also had its lowest trading level at $169.23.

 Top 5 Cheap Stocks to Own Right Now